barrow-420/ctf-writeups/0ops/0ops.md

 ## Task 3

-This is where I got caught for a long time.
+This is where I got stuck for a long time.

 I have never heard about Konami before, so I spent lots of time researching about it.

-I am kind of a guy, who pursue for understanding of the topic so I tried my best to understand as deep as possible.
+I am kind of a guy, who pursue full understanding of the topic so I tried my best to understand as thoroughly as possible.

 ![5](https://user-images.githubusercontent.com/76433661/127763255-f5624413-f5a6-4fee-b2e6-f95a9544230a.png)